-This section describes possibly unexpected behavior by Release 8.3(9).
+This section describes possibly unexpected behavior by release 8.3(9).
 Unless otherwise noted, these caveats apply to all 8.3 releases up to and including 8.3(9).

-- It is possible for system reloads to occur when the nonvolatile configuration memory is manipulated from more than one terminal session.
+It is possible for system reloads to occur when the nonvolatile configuration memory is manipulated from more than one terminal session.
 Only one terminal at a time should do commands from the set {show config, write memory (or write with no argument), write erase, config from memory}.
-[CSCdi03856] - When login is specified as an option in a translate command, the user will end up being queried for his password before any Telnet option negotiation has been done.
-Frequently, this will result in echoing the password and double-echoing the username.
-[CSCdi04686]
+[CSCdi03856]